-A half-duplex connection (sometimes called an alternating connection or semi-duplex) is a connection in which the data flows in one direction or the other, but not both at the same time.
+A half-duplex connection, sometimes called an alternating connection or semi-duplex, is a connection in which the data flows in one direction or the other, but not both at the same time.
 With this type of connection, each end of the connection transmits in turn.
 This type of connection makes it possible to have bidirectional communications using the full capacity of the line.

-Serial and parallel transmission
+Serial and Parallel Transmission

 Parallel connection means simultaneous transmission of N bits.
-These bits are sent simultaneously over N different channels (a channel being, for example, a wire, a cable or any other physical medium).
-The parallel connection on PC-type computers generally requires 10 wires.
+These bits are sent simultaneously over N different channels (a channel being, for example, a wire, a cable, or any other physical medium).
+The parallel connection on PC-type computers generally requires 10 wires:

 These channels may be:

-Since the conductive wires are close to each other in the ribbon cable, interference can occur (particularly at high speeds) and degrade the signal quality...
+Since the conductive wires are close to each other in the ribbon cable, interference can occur (particularly at high speeds), and degrade the signal quality.

 The parallel-serial transformation is performed using a shift register.
-The shift register, working together with a clock, will shift the register (containing all of the data presented in parallel) by one position to the left, and then transmit the most significant bit (the leftmost one) and so on:
+The shift register, working together with a clock, will shift the register (containing all of the data presented in parallel) by one position to the left and, then, transmit the most significant bit (the leftmost one) and so on:

-- The serial-parallel transformation is done in almost the same way using a shift register.
-The shift register shifts the register by one position to the left each time a bit is received, and then transmits the entire register in parallel when it is full:
+The serial-parallel transformation is done in almost the same way using a shift register.
+The shift register shifts the register by one position to the left each time a bit is received and, then, transmits the entire register in parallel when it is full:

 Given the problems that arise with a parallel-type connection, serial connections are normally used.
-However, since a single wire transports the information, the problem is how to synchronize the transmitter and receiver, in other words, the receiver can not necessarily distinguish the characters (or more generally the bit sequences) because the bits are sent one after the other.
+However, because a single wire transports the information, the problem is how to synchronize the transmitter and receiver.
+In other words, the receiver can not necessarily distinguish the characters (or more generally the bit sequences) because the bits are sent one after the other.

-During synchronous transmission, the bits are sent successively with no separation between each character, so it is necessary to insert synchronization elements; this is called character-level synchronization.
+During synchronous transmission, the bits are sent successively with no separation between each character, so it is necessary to insert synchronization elements: this is called character-level synchronization.